kidk/futurestack2022-terraform/01-terraform-set-up/assignment.md

 ![Save icon](https://raw.githubusercontent.com/kidk/futurestack2022-terraform/main/01-terraform-set-up/save.png)

-Once you're done with `providers.tf`, open the `configuration.sh` file to set up the right credentials for communicating with the New Relic API.
+Once you're done with `providers.tf`, open the `configuration.sh` file and follow in the instructions to generate API key credentials for allowing Terraform to communicate with the New Relic API.

 After changing your credentials in `configuration.sh`, go back to the shell using tabs on top of the screen and run the following commands to validate your configuration.
 If you get any errors, double check the configuration.sh file.